-Clegg’s first novel, Goat Dance, was published in 1989 by Simon & Schuster’s Pocket Books — launching Clegg’s career as a novelist.
+Clegg’s first novel, Goat Dance, was contracted-for in 1987 with a finished manuscript and then published in 1989 by Simon & Schuster — launching Clegg’s career as a professional novelist.

-In addition to his current novel-in-progress, he has been finishing up a variety of novellas and short stories.
+In addition to his current novels-in-progress, he has been finishing up a variety of novellas and short stories.

 In early 1999, Douglas Clegg launched the internet’s (and world’s) first e-serial novel.
 Called Naomi, Clegg later went on to sell both hardcover and paperback rights.